 Agency workers are also entitled to a Key information document which must include certain basic information about the terms and conditions on which they work.

 Workers may be contracted to work for a fixed period only or to perform a particular task with the contract terminating at the end of this period or on the completion of the task.
 Examples are those who are employed specifically to cover for maternity, parental or paternity leave; employees who do seasonal or casual work such as agricultural workers and shop assistants during busy periods; employees hired to cover unusual peaks in demand as in the tourist industry; and employees whose contracts will end on the completion of a specific task such as installing a computer system.
 There is no requirement for fixed-term contracts to specify the reason why it is a fixed-term, although a job title should be included in the contract to comply with the employer’s statutory requirements on the written statement of particulars of employment.

-The contract of employment should state the notice period that either party must give to the other party to terminate the employment.
+The employment contract should state the notice period that either party must give to the other party to terminate the employment.
 Employees have a statutory right to receive a minimum period of notice from employers once they have been employed for one month, as follows:

-- One week’s notice for those with between one month and two years’ service.
+- one week’s notice for those with between one month and two years’ service;

-- Thereafter, an additional week’s notice for each continuous year of service, up to a maximum of 12 weeks for 12 complete years’ service.
+- thereafter, an additional week’s notice for each continuous year of service, up to a maximum of 12 weeks for 12 complete years’ service.

 The statutory minimum notice periods will be implied into the employment contract and will override any express terms providing for a shorter period of notice than that provided by statute.